vidit-jain/relational-db/docs/Report.md

 # Phase 2 - External Sort Phase

 ## External Sort Algorithm

+The external sort algorithm used involves two phases: sorting and merging.
+Broadly, in the sorting phase, the blocks are brought into main memory and sorted before being written back.
+In the merging phase, in each stage, we merge sorted runs to obtain longer sorted runs.
+In the following discussion let `Nb` represent the size of the main-memory in blocks.

+**Sorting phase:**

+In this phase, we iterate over the blocks of the table that we want to sort.
+We fetch the next `Nb - 1` blocks (or the remaining number of blocks to be fetched if it happens to be less than `Nb - 1`).
+This is because, we also write the sorted data back block-by-block meaning that we keep a block-sized buffer in memory to facilitate for this.

+After fetching the blocks into our buffer, we sort them.
+To have a clean implementation for supporting sorting on multiple columns with different sorting strategies for each, we use a custom lambda comparator function that takes in the column indices and multipliers (1 indicating `ASC` order and `-1` otherwise) and returns the appropriate comparison result that is required by `std::sort` to sort the vector of rows.

+As mentioned earlier, we write the sorted data back into the same blocks effectively performing an in-place sorting phase.
+We perform the write-backs sequentially one block at a time as opposed to writing individual rows back which would be less efficient due to the large number of file open, close and appends.

+At the end of this stage, we obtain the initial file consisting of `ceil(B / (Nb - 1))` number of sorted runs (where `B` denotes the total block count).

+**Merging phase:**

+Represent the number of sorted runs to be processed in the current stage as `Nr` which is initially set to `Nr_0 = ceil(B / (Nb - 1))` as explained in the previous section.
+In a given merge phase stage, we merge the current `Nr` runs to form `ceil(Nr / (Nb - 1))` longer sorted runs, unless `Nr` is already 1 which implies that the file is already sorted.

+We now describe the working of a particular merge phase stage.
+To begin, we fetch the first blocks each of the next `Nb - 1` runs (or less if there are lesser number of runs remaining).
+We add the entries to a priority queue with the appropriate comparator constructed using the input specification.
+We then continuously extract the top element from the priority queue and insert it into a write buffer which once filled performs a page write.
+When an element is extracted, if there are more rows following that element in its run, it is added to the priority queue.

+Similar to the sorting phase, we perform batched writes.
+Once our write buffer (whose size corresponds to 1 block) fills up, we write it back to disk with the appropriate name.
+The stages go on till the number of runs reduces to 1 implying that the entire file is sorted.

+For both the above phase, we list some of the implementation details in the following section.

 ## SORT command

+### Error Handling
+1. Syntactic - We ensure that the number of tokens is at least 6 (since the shorted command would have the syntax `SORT <table_name> BY <column_name> IN <ASC|DESC>`).
+We then make sure that the number of tokens other than `SORT, BY, IN, <table_name>` is divisible by 2, that is, there is equal number of column names and sorting strategies provided.
+We then ensure that the tokens at the appropriate positions are set to `BY` and `IN`.
+Then, for each of the tokens in the sorting strategy field, we ensure that its one of `ASC` or `DESC`.
+2. Semantic - We simply ensure that the input `<table_name>` is loaded onto the database and that the specified column names to be sorted on are valid columns belonging to it.

+### Implementation details

+- Sorting phase:
+  - The function for sort table takes an additional parameter - `originalTableName`.
+This is passed to the sorting phase of the algorithm, where we perform the reads from the supplied table name.
+This is implemented in this way in order to simplify the commands that follow.
+For the sort command, since we want the modification to affect the table, we set this parameter to equal the table name.
+- Merging phase:
+  - An immediate issue with the merging phase is that it cannot be performed in-place.
+We could do so in the sorting phase since we would only write-back after reading all the required blocks into memory.
+Here, however, when we have a block of data to be written back say, it need not correspond to the first block of the initial file and so, overwriting it would mean that we lose some data.
+To overcome this, we create a temporary table whose statistics (such as the rowCount, distinctValuesPerColumnCount etc) are derived from the original table.
+Call this the `writeTable` and the original table as the `readTable`.
+In the first stage, we read from the `readTable` and write the resulting longer sorted runs to the `writeTable`.
+For the next stage, we simply swap the two table names.
+This avoids creating temporary table for each stage and instead, reuses the same blocks.
+  - However, at the end of the merge phase, it might so happen that we perform the final complete sorted run write to the temporary file that we created depending on the parity of `ceil(log_{Nb - 1}(Nr_0))`.
+We want to copy over the content of this table onto our original table.
+Instead of performing block accesses, we simply rename the pages in buffer and disk to match that of the original table.
+  - Finally, we erase the table from the catalogue and delete the corresponding files (if they were not renamed to the original table name)
+  - Another implementation detail to be noted is obtaining the next row for each run in a particular merge phase stage after the top element from the priority queue is extracted.
+To facilitate this, we store the cursors to the runs along with the actual row in the priority queues (or rather, the corresponding index).
+We also keep a track of the number of rows that we have read from a particular run.
+This tells us whether a cursor should be queried for the next row.

 ## ORDER_BY command
 ## JOIN command
 ## GROUP_BY command